hamishcoleman/thinkpad-ec/README.md

     ```
     lsblk -d -o NAME,SIZE,LABEL
     ```

+   Note: Do not mount the USB stick.
+If your desktop environment automatically mounts devices for you, you will need to unmount the stick.
+You may find that using the "Eject" option does not work as it may turn the power off to the stick, which will stop the next step from working.

 8. Write the bootable patched image onto the USB stick device (replace the "sdx" in this command with the correct name for your usb stick)